Have you ever thought about why the same ads repeatedly appear as you’re flipping through the channels on TV?

 Do you want to know how outbound marketing works?
 Drum rolls, please!

-But hang on, we don’t want to give this information up for free.
+But hang on, we don’t want to give this information for free.
 How about you share this article with friends, and we will tell you why outbound marketing is successful?

 C. Advantages Of Outbound Marketing